WunderWungiel/MeeShop/README.md

 Each function will ask you for something - you need to enter your "answer" and press **Enter** to confirm.
 To **go back** (almost) anytime, press **0** when MeeShop asks you for something.

-## Screenshots
+## Packaging MeeShop yourself

+You can package MeeShop yourself!
+Just run `build_deb.sh` script in current directory.
+A MeeShop DEB will appear in few seconds, ready to be installed.
+Note: using nightly branch is unrecommended, because it containts latest, developed right now and not properly tested functions!

 ## Credits

  - [IarChep / Ярослав](https://t.me/iaroslavchep) - icon, splash, inexhaustible help and ingenuity!
- - [Python](https://python.org) for making an easy to learn, power programming language
+ - [Python](https://python.org) for making an easy to learn, power programming language.
- - [tqdm](https://github.com/tqdm/tqdm) developers for CLI progress bar
- - [Linux Mobile World](https://t.me/linuxmobile_world) community for testing this app and being nice community :)
+ - [Linux Mobile World](https://t.me/linuxmobile_world) community for testing this app and being a nice community :)